tohsin/tohsin.github.io/_pages/courses.md

 }
 </style>
 ### Relevant Courses
-These includes relevant courses taken in my Undergrad as well as courses taken personally these includes materials from school sites, Open courseware and MOOCs.
-The rest i learn from books, papers and reading open source  projects source code
+These includes relevant courses taken in my Undergrad as well as courses taken personally<br>
+these includes materials from school sites, Open courseware and MOOCs.<br>
+The rest i learn from books, papers and reading open source code for projects.

 #### Robotics